 "I have been cross-eyed since early infancy and had three surgeries as a child that made my eyes look more or less straight.
 However, I did not develop stereo vision until age 48 when I underwent optometric vision therapy under the guidance of a developmental optometrist."

 Many people think that vision therapy is only for children.
 However, adults have as much need for this type of vision care as children.
-Vision therapy is often more effective for adults because they are usually more motivated to improve their visual abilities, whereas children may not understand that they have a problem or how that problem may affect their interests or future.
+Vision therapy is often effective for adults because they are motivated to improve their visual abilities.

 When people have trouble using both eyes together or can't focus for great lengths of time, they do not simply grow out of these problems.
 Children with visual problems often become adults with visual problems.